varun-gangadharan/statistics-for-strava/README.md

 # The refresh of your Strava app.
 STRAVA_REFRESH_TOKEN=YOUR_REFRESH_TOKEN
 # Strava API has rate limits (https://github.com/robiningelbrecht/strava-statistics/wiki),
-# to make sure we don't hit the rate limit, we want to cap the number of activities process
+# to make sure we don't hit the rate limit, we want to cap the number of new activities processed
 # per import.
-Considering there's a 1000 request per day limit and importing one activity can
+Considering there's a 1000 request per day limit and importing one new activity can
-# take up to 3 API call, 250 should be a safe number.
+# take up to 3 API calls, 250 should be a safe number.
-NUMBER_OF_ACTIVITIES_TO_PROCESS_PER_IMPORT=250
+NUMBER_OF_NEW_ACTIVITIES_TO_PROCESS_PER_IMPORT=250

 # Allowed options: metric or imperial
 UNIT_SYSTEM=metric